David Battinelli, MD

 Previously, he served as the health system’s chief academic officer and senior vice president of academic affairs, in charge of all undergraduate and graduate educational programs, all continuing medical education, and academic affairs and institutional relationships.

-Dr. Battinelli is dean for medical education and the Betsy Cushing Whitney Professor of Medicine at the Zucker School of Medicine.
+Dr. Battinelli is vice dean and the Betsy Cushing Whitney Professor of Medicine at the Zucker School of Medicine.

 A board-certified internist, Dr. Battinelli came to Northwell Health from Boston Medical Center (BMC), where he served as vice chair for education, program director, internal medicine residency program and professor of medicine at Boston University School of Medicine.
 He was also an active staff physician at BMC and the Boston Veterans Administration.